belinda-galiano/projects/html-css-drills/project-bucket-1/Readme.md

 It is a website about learning to learn and goal setting

  *I am a current student at Galvanize in the Web Development Immersive course.
-These are the projects I have completed.*
+This is the project I have completed.*

  **email** belindagalianomolina@gmail.com